STORMING-CHEN/M2-Robotics-Projects/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After completing the map construction and storage, we need to localize the actual pose of the robot with **amcl** node before navigation.

 1. Create a launch file named **start_localization.launch**.
-It contains the following contents: launch turtlebot3, call generated map file, launch map_server node and amcl node, and modify various parameters.
+It contains the following contents: launch turtlebot3, call generated map file, launch map_server node and amcl node, and set various parameters.
 The most important parameters are:

    - **min_particles, max_particles**: This parameter sets the number of particles the filter will use to localize the robot.
 The more you use it, the more accurate localization is, but the more resources it consumes.
    - **laser_max_range**: Max range of the laser beams.